MileHacker Logo

 • Mercado Juárez: Famous for Mexican crafts, leather products, pottery, blankets, traditional clothing, souvenirs, and food stalls.

-• Mercado Reforma: Another large market offering a mix of goods, fresh produce, and food vendors.
+• Mercado Reforma: Another large market offering a mix of products, fresh produce, and food vendors.

-• Tianguis (Street Markets): These pop-up weekly markets appear in various neighborhoods, selling everything from fresh produce to clothes and electronics.
+• Tianguis (Street Markets): These pop-up weekly markets are featured in various neighborhoods, selling a range from fresh produce to clothes and electronics.

 • Artisan Workshops: Fewer visible workshops immediately in the city center compared to more craft-focused destinations.
-Some galleries may have local artists.
+Some galleries might feature local artists.

 Modern & Ethical Shopping